 For droplets subjected to a constant supercooling, the induction time is exponentially distributed.
 Several analyses have modeled the exponential decay to understand how nucleation rates depend on supercooling (Alpert and Knopf (2016); Herbert et al. (2014); Knopf et al. (2020)).
 In experiments where the supercooling is gradually increased, the distribution of nucleation times is more complicated (Murray et al. (2010); Riechers et al. (2013)).
-Typically, no nucleation events occur until the temperature drops below some critical temperature, and then the nucleation times/temperatures all occur within a focused range (Murray et al. (2010); Riechers et al. (2022)).
-To motivate new elements of our model, we briefly discuss the capabilities and gaps in existing models for analyzing the experiments with steadily cooled droplets.
+Typically, no nucleation events occur until the temperature drops below some critical temperature, and then the nucleation times/temperatures all occur within a focused range (Murray et al. (2010); Riechers et al. (2013); Shardt et al. (2022)).
+The narrow range of ice nucleation temperatures has motivated the use of a single temperature cutoff for ice nucleation in cloud models (Kärcher and Lohmann (2002)).
+This approach, however, cannot account for the known impact of cooling rate - which span from about 0.01 to 1 K/min - in the formation of ice in clouds (Stephens (1978); Kärcher and Seifert (2016); Shardt et al. (2022)).
+Likewise, cloud models typically assume monodisperse distribution of droplet sizes, while the range of sizes of droplets in clouds span typically from 2 to 50 micrometers (Igel and van den Heever (2017)).
+The combined impact of the cooling rate and droplet size distribution on the analysis of droplet freezing experiments and the prediction of cloud properties has not been, to our knowledge, addressed to date.

-- Analyses of drop-freezing experiments can be grouped according to two distinguishing criteria.
+To motivate new elements of our approach to introduce cooling rate and droplet polydispersity on the interpretation and prediction of experimental data, we briefly discuss the capabilities and gaps in existing models for analyzing the experiments with steadily cooled droplets.
+Analyses of drop-freezing experiments can be grouped according to two distinguishing criteria.
 The first distinction pertains to the models used for interpreting the nucleation rate.
 Kubota used empirical nucleation rate models (Kubota (2019)), while others have used theoretically motivated rate expressions (often based on classical nucleation theory) (Ickes et al. (2017); Murray et al. (2010); Riechers et al. (2013)).
 Empirical rate models can provide excellent fits to the nucleation rate data, and successful empiricisms sometimes inspire new theoretical models.
-However, the fitted rate expressions for nucleation rate from - an empirical model lack the interpretability and generalizability afforded by a successful fit to theoretical rate models.
+However, the fitted rate expressions for nucleation rate from an empirical model lack the interpretability and generalizability afforded by a successful fit to theoretical rate models.

 A second distinction pertains to the analysis and interpretation of the droplet nucleation data itself.
 Some studies focus on the fraction of droplets that nucleate in a specific supercooling range, i.e. the nucleation spectrum (Murray et al. (2010); Shardt et al. (2022); Ando et al. (2018)).
-The nucleation spectrum has sometimes been interpreted as an intrinsic property

-- 50 of supercooled water and/or the nucleants present in the system (Zhang and Maeda (2022); Alpert and Knopf (2016); Knopf and Alpert (2023)).
-However, it also depends on variables beyond chemical or interfacial properties, e.g. the cooling rates and droplet sizes.
+The nucleation spectrum has sometimes been interpreted as an intrinsic property of supercooled water and/or the nucleants present in the system (Zhang and Maeda (2022); Alpert and Knopf (2016); Knopf and Alpert (2023)).
+However, it also depends on variables beyond chemical or interfacial properties, e.g. the cooling rates and droplet diameters.
 An alternative explanation for the nucleation spectrum begins with the survival probability formalism.
 In survival probability analyses, the probability that a droplet remains liquid steadily declines with time in proportion to the changing rate of ice nucleation.
-The survival probability formalism is easily used in combination with theoretical models for the nucleation - 55 rate, but the combination remains rare in the ice nucleation literature.
+The survival probability formalism is easily used in combination with theoretical models for the nucleation rate, but the combination remains rare in the ice nucleation literature.
 Indeed, prior combinations of survival probability and nucleation theory in the ice literature focus on heterogeneous nucleation (Wright and Petters (2013); Marcolli et al. (2007); Alpert and Knopf (2016)).